ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

   - Response Status:
     - `204 No Content`: The event has been discarded
     - `401 Unauthorized`: auth error (not authenticated)

-Each endpoint will return a `404` status code if the `service` parameter does not match an existing service, or the `topic` parameter is not configured for the given service.

 All endpoints should require an internal auth token.